Visitor #

 While there was some improvement in backup light output with the above work, it still seemed that the stock backup lights were pretty weak.
 It seems the light from the bulb is more or less scattered all over the place instead of being focused to the back like you would expect.
 To remedy this, I obtained a pair of 30-LED, white, 1156 type bulbs (from SuperBrightLEDS.com) to replace the stock incandescent bulbs.
 I opted for a narrow beam light output, taking advantage of the internal lens in the LEDs to focus the light independent of the reflector in the tail lamp.
 I had to grind a little bit to remove some plastic nubs in the stock reflector to fit the oversize bulbs, but the results are very nice:

-| 30 LED Backup Lights |
+30 LED Backup Lights |

 While the above mods work well around town, I would still like more light for off road use.
 I'm not big on having mega-lights on my truck, but there have been times a little more light while backing up on the trail would have been nice.
 I plan to install a pair of 50W clear halogen fog lights on my rear bumper/tire carrier once its done.
-They'll be up high enough to throw some good light in back and to the sides, but will be out of the way on the tire carrier (and I already have the lights, salavaged from my totalled daily driver a few years ago).
+They'll be up high enough to throw some good light in back and to the sides, but will be out of the way on the tire carrier (and I already have the lights, salvaged from my totaled daily driver a few years ago).

 But, I already have enough lights and accessory switches and really don't want to add another one to fumble with in the dark.
 So to automate the lights, I'm planning to install a relay in the reverse light switch circuit, which will provide a contact closure when the transmission is in reverse.
 Then, I'll do the same with the 4WD switch in the transfer case.
 Then, using the two contacts in series, I'll run a 3rd relay to power the new reverse lights.
 This way they only light in reverse and in 4WD.
 I don't normally use 4WD around town, so this should help avoid blinding other drivers when I back out of a parking spot.
 I'll also add an override switch that will let me enable or disable the reverse light relay.